MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-apps-install-custom-applications.md

 ms.author: jgao

 ---
-# Install custom HDInsight applications
+# Install custom Hadoop applications on Azure HDInsight

+In this article, you will learn how to install a Hadoop application on Azure HDInsight, which has not been published to the Azure portal.
+The application you will install in this article is [Hue](http://gethue.com/).

 An HDInsight application is an application that users can install on a Linux-based HDInsight cluster.
 These applications can be developed by Microsoft, independent software vendors (ISV) or by yourself.
-In this article, you will learn how to install an HDInsight application that has not been published to the Azure portal on HDInsight.
-The application you will install is [Hue](http://gethue.com/).

 Other related articles: